Minorplanets76/Open-Tag-Reader/Roadmap/Roadmap.md

 🔲 Test and refine the hardware and software integration.

 ### **Phase 4: Data Management**
-🔲 Define all the data to be recorded for each animal and their dependencies.

-🔲 Implement functionality to associate a tag with an animal.

 🔲 Store detailed information with each animal (e.g., breed, status, age, etc.).